IO.Box Integration Configuration for WisNode Bridge

 Select an existing TTN server and click the target Application.

-On the Add New The Things Stack Server page, click OK.
-The device will then appear automatically under the TTN application.
+In the Add New The Things Stack Server dialog, Click OK.

 This feature generates the JavaScript scripts required for both the TTN server's Uplink payload formatter (to decode device-sent data) and Downlink payload formatter (to encode server commands into a device-readable format).